Qian Xuesen: Early life and education

 Qian was born in the Shanghai International Settlement, with ancestral roots in Lin'an, Hangzhou, in 1911.
 His parents were Qian Junfu and Zhang Lanjuan.
 He graduated from the High School Affiliated to Beijing Normal University, and attended Shanghai Jiaotong University.
 There, he received a bachelor's degree in mechanical engineering with an emphasis on railroad administration in 1934.
 He interned at Nanchang Air Force Base.

 After graduating from college, Qian was admitted to the Boxer Indemnity Scholarship program, enabling him to study in the United States.
 He left China in August 1935, and went to the Massachusetts Institute of Technology (MIT) for a master's program in mechanical engineering.
 He received a Master of Science in aeronautical engineering from MIT on December 18, 1936.
 His master's thesis was titled Study of the turbulent boundary layer.

 While at MIT, Qian was influenced by the methods of American engineering education, especially its focus on experimentation.
 This was in contrast to the contemporary approach practiced by many Chinese scientists, which emphasized theoretical elements rather than direct experience.
 Qian's experiments included plotting of pitot pressures using mercury-filled manometers.

 Theodore von Kármán, Qian's doctoral advisor, described their first meeting:

 One day in 1936, he came to me for advice on further graduate studies.
 This was our first meeting.
 I looked up to observe a slight, short young man, with a serious look, who answered my questions with unusual precision.
 I was immediately impressed with the keenness and quickness of his mind, and I suggested that he enroll at Caltech for advanced study ...
 Tsien agreed.
 He worked with me on many mathematical problems.
 I found him to be quite imaginative, with a mathematical aptitude that he combined successfully with a great ability to visualize accurately the physical picture of natural phenomena.
 Even as a young student, he helped clear up some of my own ideas on several difficult topics.
 These are gifts which I had not often encountered and Tsien and I became close colleagues.

 Kármán made his home a social scene for the aerodynamicists of Pasadena, and Qian was drawn in: "Tsien enjoyed visiting my home, and my sister took to him because of his interesting ideas and straightforward manner."

 Shortly after arriving at the California Institute of Technology in 1936, Qian became fascinated with the rocketry ideas of Frank Malina, other students of von Kármán, and their associates, including Jack Parsons.
 Along with his fellow students, he was involved in rocket-related experiments at the Guggenheim Aeronautical Laboratory at Caltech.
 Around the university, the dangerous and explosive nature of their work earned them the nickname "Suicide Squad".
 Qian received a Doctor of Philosophy magna cum laude in aeronautics and mathematics from Caltech on June 9, 1939.
 His doctoral dissertation was titled Problems in motion of compressible fluids and reaction propulsion.

+Qian and von Kármán developed the Kármán-Tsien (Kármán-Qian) rule for estimating compressibility effects of subsonic flow in the field of fluid mechanics.